pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/control-the-arm.md

 ```

 {{< hint warning >}}
-If you are using an external 3D tracker, you may observe difference between the measure end effector position and the one given by the forward kinematics.
+If you are using an external 3D tracker, you may observe a difference between your measure of the end effector and the one given by the forward kinematics.
 Keep in mind that the forward kinematics rely on a theoretical model of the Reachy arm.
 You may have difference due to motor jerk or assembly approximation.
 {{< /hint >}}

 ### Inverse kinematics

 Knowing where you arm is located in the 3D space can be useful but most of the time what you want is to move the arm in cartesian coordinates.
-You want to have the possibility to say: "move your hand to [x, y, z] with a 90° rotation around Z axis".
+You want to have the possibility to say: "move your hand to [x, y, z] with a 90° rotation around the Z axis".

 This is what inverse kinematics does.
-We have provided a method to help you.
-You need to give it a 4x4 target pose (as defined in the forward kinematics) and an initial joint state.
+We have provided a method to help you with that.
+You need to give it a 4x4 target pose (as given as a result by the forward kinematics) and an initial joint state.

 To make this more concrete, let's first try with a simple example.
 We will make the hand of the robot goes from a point A to a point B in 3D space.
 You always have to provide poses to the inverse kinematics that are actually reachable by the robot.